ammar-tanwar/bloglearnbay/posts/top-50-interview-questions-of-machine-learning.md

 ### 12. What do you mean by kernels?

-Ans: <a href="https://en.wikipedia.org/wiki/Kernel_method" target="_blank">Kernels</a> are a group of mathematical operations that SVM algorithms rely on.
+Ans: <a href="https://en.wikipedia.org/wiki/Kernel_method" target="_blank" rel="nofollow">>Kernels</a> are a group of mathematical operations that SVM algorithms rely on.
 The kernel's function changes the received input info into a suitable form.
 Various sorts of kernel functions are employed by several SVM algorithms.
 There are four different kernel types in SVM.

 - Polynomial kernel
 - Linear Kernel